-I work as a Research Associate across Cardiff University's Centre for Trials Research and School of Social Sciences Centre for the Development and Evaluation of Complex Intervention for Public Health Improvement (DECIPHer).
+I work as a Research Associate across Cardiff University's School of Social Sciences Centre for the Development and Evaluation of Complex Intervention for Public Health Improvement (DECIPHer).

 I have interests in domestic violence, dating and relationship violence and mental health.
 I also have a particular interest in children and young people and other vulnerable groups.

 I use a qualitative, mixed method and participatory/creative/visual methods approach to research design and analysis.